pingcap/tidb/docs/design/2021-09-29-merge-dumpling-into-tidb.md

 ## Introduction

-**Dumpling** is a tool and a Go library for creating SQL dump from a MySQL-compatible database.
+[**Dumpling**](https://github.com/pingcap/dumpling) is a tool and a Go library for creating SQL dump from a MySQL-compatible database.
 It is intended to replace `mysqldump` and `mydumper` when targeting TiDB.

 ## Motivation

 There are three primary reasons to merge:

-1. DM's dependency problem.
-As we know, DM depends on TiDB and Dumpling; Dumpling depends on TiDB too.
-Each time DM updated Dumpling's version, would update TiDB's version by the way along with Dumpling, which is unexpected.
+1. DM suffers from dependency problem about TiDB and Dumpling.
+Concretely, DM depends on TiDB and Dumpling, while Dumpling depends on TiDB too.
+Every time DM updates Dumpling's version, TiDB's version will be updated along with Dumpling, which is unexpected.

-2. Release testing problem.
-Dumpling releases with TiDB every sprint though two repos, which may lead to the conflict by the newest added code in Dumpling and TiDB this sprint is exposed only when release testing failed not earlier.
+2. Regression during a release.
+Dumpling releases along with TiDB even though they are in two repos.
+This results in conflicts are only exposed when testing failed during a release.
+For example, TiDB adds a new feature, which may cause a fail in Dumpling, which Dumpling isn't aware of.
+This issue cannot be found on their own tests, but the integration test of Dumpling and TiDB.
+This is very troublesome!

 3. Reduce development costs.
 In TiDB, there is a function `export SQL` of TiDB similar with Dumpling.

 After merged, we will:

-1. Not worry about the DM's dependency problem;
+1. Get rid of the DM's dependency problem;
-2. Conflict by the added code is exposed before each pr merged;
+2. Test in a monorepo and thus expose problem earlier;
-3. Maybe we can use Dumpling to implement `export SQL` of TiDB.
+3. Reduce duplicated code such as implementing `export SQL` for TiDB with Dumpling.

 ## Milestones

-* Milestone 1: Merge **master code** of Dumpling into TiDB repo.
+* Milestone 1: Merge **master** branch of Dumpling into TiDB repo.
-* Milestone 2: Wait released branches in maintaining to be **expired**.
-E.g. release-4.0, release-5.0, release-5.1.
+* Milestone 2: Keep maintaining released branches until they are **end of maintenance**; e.g., release-4.0.
-* Milestone 3: Migrate all useful possibly from Dumpling to TiDB repo.
-E.g. Issues.
-Dumpling repo **archived**.
+* Milestone 3: Migrate all useful content from Dumpling to TiDB repo, e.g. issues.
+And then **archives** Dumpling repo.

 ### Milestone 1

-> This section, we refer to https://internals.tidb.io/t/topic/256.
+> This section refers to https://internals.tidb.io/t/topic/256.

-To achieve it, we should do as follow:
+To achieve milestone 1, we should do as follow:

 1. `git checkout -b clone-dumpling && git subtree add --fetch=dumpling https://github.com/pingcap/dumpling.git master --squash`
 2. `git checkout -b merge-dumpling` (we will update code in this branch)
-3. Do necessary merging
+3. Do necessary merging:
    1. merge go.mod, go.sum;
    2. update Makefile;
    3. update the import path for DM and Dumpling;